 Rain falls on the Rio Cares

 The tour consisted of a small, low ceilinged cave which was set up as a museum.
 Displays with various historical artifacts, articles, photos and descriptions lined the center of the cave while the ceiling and walls dripped with water and calcium deposits.
 It was interesting to see, but unfortunately it was all in Spanish and therefore primarily unintelligible to me.
 Quite of a few of the photos reminded me of the Alpine dairy culture of Switzerland, and I enjoyed seeing the various objects on the shelves and speculating what each item did.
 After the cave tour we watched a short movie about the production of Cabrales cheese and what makes this cheese so special.
 It is usually a mixture of cow, sheep and goat’s milk and aged in a way that allows for the growth of penicillium molds, making for a soft blue cheese.
-It is actually a protected name, similar to how Champagne can only come from the French region of Champagne, Cabrales cheese can only from the Asturias region of Spain.
+It is actually a protected name, similar to how Champagne can only come from the French region of Champagne, Cabrales cheese can only come from the Asturias region of Spain.
 After the movie was the chance to taste this cheese.
 I am not a fan of such strong cheeses, but the guys said that it was good and I watched how the others in our tour group react to the flavor.
 I was in the minority for not liking it, but I was not alone.

 One of the things Dan and I speculated about during the museum tour were wooden shoes with three fat pegs stuck to the bottom of the shoe: